strfn/vertex-ai-lego-classifier/README.md

 - pyenv (or any other preferred venv system)
 - Google cloud cli
 - Google cloud project
+- Videos in `.mov` format of the mini figure (or anything else) to train the model with into the `training_data/videos/` folder

 ```shell
 # Create and activate a virtual environment